 Click on the course name for more details.

-The Diploma of Hospitality (F&B) qualification reflects the role of individuals who use sound knowledge of industry operations and a broad range of managerial skills to coordinate hospitality operations.
+The Diploma of Hospitality Management (F&B) qualification reflects the role of individuals who use sound knowledge of industry operations and a broad range of managerial skills to coordinate hospitality operations.
 They operate independently, have responsibility for others and make a range of operational business decisions.

 This qualification provides a pathway to work in any sector of the hospitality industry as a departmental or small business manager.